Company Culture Quotes: 27 Experts Offer Their Advice

 We make it a point to have a team social the week that new folks are hired.
 Whether it’s going to a Cubs game, bowling, karaoke or just enjoying onsite socials, it’s important to have fun together and connect at more than just at a work level where possible.”

 Shiftgig is a mobile platform that connects flexible on-demand workers with open jobs.
-We asked Vicki Caruso, Shiftgig’s VP of Human Resources:
+We asked Vicki Caruso, Vice President of Human Resources at Shiftgig:

 You mentioned that collaboration is important to you.
 What does that look like in practice?